BOARD OF DIRECTORS

 - Resident of the special district

 - Owner (or spouse or civil union partner of owner) of the taxable real or personal property situated within the boundaries of the District.
-A person who is obligated to pay taxes under a contract to purchase taxable property within the District shall be considered an owner of taxable property for the purpose of qualifying as an elector
+A person who is obligated to pay taxes under a contract to purchase taxable property within the District shall be considered an owner of taxable property for the purpose of qualifying as an elector.

 These qualifications must be met at the time of candidacy (or appointment), and must be maintained in order to remain qualified as a Director.

 Board Member Self-Nomination Procedure

 Citizens who have interest in serving as a Director and who meet the qualifications to serve as Director may nominate themselves by following the applicable procedure as specified by the state statute governing Special District elections.
 Anyone interested in serving as a Director should contact the Designated Election Official for the District (email Ann Marie Edwards).
 Self-nomination forms can be received by the DEO from January 1, 2020 through close of business on February 28, 2020 at 1521 Bergen Parkway, Evergreen, CO 80439.
 Candidates must also check with Jefferson County Elections to understand the filings required under Colorado's Campaign Finance laws.

 The next Evergreen Park & Recreation District Board of Directors Election will be held on Tuesday, May 5, 2020.